-Behind the AI systems and machine learning models that give sight to autonomous vehicles, drones, and robotics, you’ll find computer vision annotation tools.
-These tools are the key to taking raw image data and turning it into training data for machine learning.
-Annotated tools help autonomous vehicles to recognize traffic conditions, warehouse robots to differentiate stock, and delivery drones to navigate to addresses.
+Behind the AI systems that give sight to machines, you’ll find a computer vision annotation tool.
+These tools are the key to taking raw image data and turning it into training data for machine learning models.
+Annotation tools help autonomous vehicles to recognize traffic conditions, warehouse robots to differentiate stock, and delivery drones to navigate to addresses.

 2D Bounding Boxes:

 Bounding boxes are drawn over an image, shape, or text to define its X and Y coordinates.
 This is the start of training a machine to recognize distinct types of objects.
 For example, bounding boxes can help autonomous vehicles differentiate pedestrians from vehicles.
 They are also essential for tasks like object identification and collision detection.

 When training for computer vision, annotation tools allow human annotators to move, transform, rotate, and scale bounding boxes.
 They also allow for category classification.
 High quality annotation tools should be simple to use with a high degree of flexibility.
 A good annotation tool will include functions like zooming into images and crosshairs for defining box position.
 These quality of life details allow annotators to work more quickly without sacrificing accuracy.